GDQuest/godot-guides-v3.0/contribution-guides/class-reference-styleguide.md

 ## Writing guidelines
 ### Use the direct voice

 Use the direct voice when possible.
-Take the classes, methods and constants you describe as the sentences' subject.
+Take the classes, methods, and constants you describe as the sentence subject.
 It's natural to write using the passive voice, but it's harder to read and produces longer sentences.

 Most of Godot 2's API documentation uses the passive voice: